Link Search Menu Expand Document

 Oct 1 Transformers (contd.)
 J&M, Chap 9 Quiz 3; Mid-Semester Evaluation

-7 Oct 6 PyTorch for Transformers HW2 Due; HW3 Release
+7 Oct 6 PyTorch for Transformers (Lecture by Johnny Wei) HW2 Due; HW3 Release

 Oct 8 Fall Break